Dry eye syndrome: Conserving tears

 There are methods that allow both natural and artificial tears to stay longer.

 In each eye, there are two puncta – little openings that drain tears into the tear ducts.
 There are methods to partially or completely close the tear ducts.
 This blocks the flow of tears into the nose, and thus more tears are available to the eyes.
 Drainage into either one or both puncta in each eye can be blocked.

 Punctal plugs are inserted into the puncta to block tear drainage.
-It is not clear if punctal plugs are effective at reducing dry eye syndrome symptoms.
+It is not clear if punctal plugs are effective at reducing dry eye disease symptoms.
 Punctal plugs are thought to be "relatively safe", however, their use may result in epiphora (watery eyes), and more rarely, serious infection and swelling of the tear sac where the tears drain.
 They are reserved for people with moderate or severe dry eye when other medical treatment has not been adequate.

 If punctal plugs are effective, thermal or electric cauterization of puncti can be performed.
 In thermal cauterization, a local anesthetic is used, and then a hot wire is applied.
 This shrinks the drainage area tissues and causes scarring, which closes the tear duct.

 Other

-Heating systems that try to unblock the oil glands in the eye have some preliminary evidence of benefit.
-Fish- flax- and hemp-oil (omega-3) supplements are not effective in relieving symptoms.
+There is evidence that long‐chain omega‐3 supplementation may be helpful, however, probiotics, fish- flax- and hemp-oil (omega-3) supplements do not appear to be effective in relieving symptoms.

+BlephEx is a medical device used blepharitis and dry eye disease.
+The handheld device is used by a doctor to exfoliate the eyelid at the lash line and remove the inflammatory biofilm that leads to chronic lid disease and discomfort.

+For MGD, intense pulsed light (IPL) is a therapeutic modality that was originally developed for dermatological applications and later adopted in ophthalmology.
+IPL treatment has been shown to improve tear film stability, enhance meibomian gland function, and alleviate symptoms of ocular dryness.
+Based on the 2020 comprehensive review of IPL, the procedure shows considerable potential among reported studies in the literature.